 A Short History of Phoenix, Arizona

-If you ask us, Phoenix, Arizona, is one of the most wonderful places to live or travel!
+If you ask us, Phoenix, Arizona, is a wonderful place to live or travel!
 There’s so much to see and do, not to mention the beautiful scenery and culture it consists of.
-There also happens to be a lot to know about this wonderful place, so we’re breaking down the history of Phoenix, Arizona for you today.
+There is much to know about this wonderful place, so we’re breaking down its rich history.
+And remember, if you’re visiting Phoenix or the surrounding areas, book a ride with All Valley Transportation so we can help you explore and make the most of your time here.All Valley Transportation

 Hohokam Petroglyphs in Phoenix Arizona